matias-gonz/substrate-voting/README.md

 # substrate-voting

 This is a substrate proof of concept that includes a custom voting pallet.
+The voting pallet allows users to cast votes for candidates and retrieve voting results.

 ## Usage